-The contraption you summon with disposable simulacrum gains a speed of 6, and a Strength score of 1.
-As long as it is within 10 squares of you, you can spend a move action to have it walk its speed, or spend a minor action to have it pick up or manipulate an item.
+Benefit: The contraption you summon with your Disposable Simulacrum feat gains a speed of 30 ft. and a Strength score of 1.
+In addition to whatever action your initially choose for it, you can also spend a move action to have it walk its speed, or spend a swift action to have it pick up or manipulate items.